ExMember/exmember.github.io/_drafts/the_value_of_a_bitcoin.md

 The U.S. Government has declared US Dollars to be legal tender, which means that is is accepted for all debts, public charges, taxes, and dues.[^31 U.S.C. § 5103].
-As long as US governments demands US dollars, it has value to people who need to pay.
+As long as the US government demands US dollars, it has value to people who need to pay.

+In theory, a government's demand for their own currency could end at any time.
+However, the benefits of being able to create your own money are so great that as long as the government is capable of operating in its own best interest it will maintain the value of its currency.

 ## Secondary demand for money